dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### 1.8

-*   Specify that main libraries and thier augmentations must have the same language version.
+*   Specify that augmented libraries and thier augmentations must have the same language version.

 *   Specifically call out that augmentations can add and augment enum values,